thelgis/arctik/README.md

     - Simple (all)

 ## To be supported:
 - Map response to data class
+- Extraction functions
 - Filters
-    - Bound
     - Regex
     - Search
 - Aggregations